yentsun/kojo/README.md

     const nats = new NATS({...});
     kojo.set('nats', nats);

-    await kojo.ready();  // await for modules and subscribers to initialize }
+    await kojo.ready();  // await for services and subscribers to initialize }

 return main();